Community of Crayon Collectors

 - Re-group the crayons into sets of assorted colors and put a rubber band around each set.
 Alternative: Remove papers and melt like-colored crayons into fun shapes.

 - Brainstorm different ways to re-package the sorted crayons creatively.

 - Have them analyze the pros and cons of the different brainstormed ideas, including the cost, environmental impact, practicality of taking crayons in and out of the new package, and so on.

 - Donate them to the identified place with a kind note attached.
-Optional: work with a high school classroom to identify the recipients and arrange pick up or delivery.

 Extension: Crayola recycles plastic markers in their "Color Cycle" program.
 Find out more here and organize a used marker drive.